Bye-bye, good ‘ol bowl cut. Say hello to its sophisticated sister – the wedge cut!

 In my opinion, this is one of the best wedge cuts.
 This wedged bob has the perfect ’D’ shape along with a clean, angled finished.
 Keep the layers and ends soft to add definition to your face.

 We bet you didn’t know that so much can be done with a wedge cut!
 Well, now you do.
 It may seem like a risky cut for your head at first, and if you are not fully convinced, it might take a little getting used to.
 But trust me – a wedge cut is what you need if you are looking for a badass makeover.
 So, do not hesitate – badasses, do not hesitate – and get yourself one of these.
 Get your slay game on!

 Frequently Asked Questions

 Is the wedge haircut out of style?

-No, the wedge haircut is not out of style.
+No, the wedge haircut is not out of style and is one of the high fashion haircuts out there today.
 It is a classic hairstyle with a modern spin.
-Texturing it right makes it a modern hairstyle and gives one a classy look.
+Texturing it right makes it a modern and trendy haircut and gives one a classy look.

 What is the difference between a wedge haircut and a stacked haircut?